 After your payment break ends

 We’ll send a letter to you before your payments are due to restart.
-It will confirm the start date and the amount of your new payment.
+It will confirm the start month and the amount of your new payment.

 Pay your new monthly payments

 If you normally pay by Direct Debit, you don’t need to do anything.
 We’ll collect your new payment amount.
 If you cancelled your Direct Debit, you’ll need to set it up again.
 Remember, this usually takes 2 weeks, so make sure you give yourself enough time before your next payment date.